Have you ever wondered, “What is a physician associate?”

 While the name change is still being debated and has not been implemented universally, some organizations and states have switched to “Physician Associate” instead of “Physician Assistant.”

-Regardless of the specific title used, however, PAs’ important role in the healthcare system will continue to be recognized and valued.
+However, regardless of the specific title, PAs’ important role in the healthcare system will continue to be recognized and valued.

 Although both professions provide medical care under the supervision of a licensed physician, there are some key differences between the two roles.